10up/snapshots/README.md

 wp package install /path/to/snapshots.zip
 ```

-Once installed, the package will be active and ready to use.

-## Authentication
+### 2. Authentication

-Snapshots does not support authenticating with AWS by passing commands via the command line.
-Instead, you must set up your AWS credentials in your local environment.
-There are [a few methods](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials.html) for setting credentials in your environment; once you do so, the WP Snapshot script will automatically detect your credentials and use them to authenticate all requests.
-The easiest options are outlined below.
+You must set up your AWS credentials in your local environment.
+Option 1 is the preferred method.

-### Option 1: AWS Credentials File
+#### Option 1: AWS Credentials File (Easiest Setup Method)

 Create a `~/.aws/credentials` file with the following contents: